-Integration Profile Depends on Dependency Type Purpose Profiles ( CT ) the Time Client Actor updates.
+Integration Profile Depends on Dependency Type Purpose All PCC Content Profiles Consistent Time (CT) Each Content Creator and Content Consumer Actor shall be grouped with the Time Client Actor Required to manage and resolve conflicts in multiple updates.

-555 To support a dependent profile, an actor must implement all required transactions in the prerequisite profiles in addition to those in the dependent profile.
+To support a dependent profile, an actor must implement all required transactions in the prerequisite profiles in addition to those in the dependent profile.
 In some cases, the prerequisite is that the actor selects any one of a given set of profiles.